Mark-V-Software/SQLite-Editor/README.md

 pytest
 ```

-Tests include checks for JSON format, content structure, and error handling.

 ---

 ## 📚 License

 LGPLv3 — Free for personal or commercial use.
-Contributions welcome!